MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/About.md

 ### [about_Ref](about_Ref.md)

 Describes how to create and use a reference type variable.
 You can use reference type variables to permit a function to change the value of a variable that is passed to it.

 ### [about_Registry_Provider](about_Registry_Provider.md)

-Registry
+Describes teh features and functions of the Registry provider.

 ### [about_Regular_Expressions](about_Regular_Expressions.md)